hotwebmatter/GrossProfitRatio/README.md

 # GrossProfitRatio
-Fourth assignment to be submitted via Blackboard
+Fourth assignment to be submitted via Blackboard.

+Demonstrates usage of methods with void return type.

+I reused several of the void methods written for earlier assignments.

 ## Example output
 ```